 - Gatling-MQTT-Protocol is an unofficial plugin for the Gatling load testing framework.
 It enables usage and the measurement of service performance using MQTT pub/sub protocol.

 - NeoLoad 6.8 (MQTT, AMQP) is the latest release for its performance testing platform.
-With this release, NeoLoad continues to provide performance testing automation for a range of Web, mobile and SAP applications as well as APIs.
+With this release, NeoLoad continues to provide performance testing automation for a range of Web, mobile, and SAP applications, as well as APIs.

 - SmartBear LoadUI NG (MQTT, CoAP) is a load testing tool for REST and SOAP APIs, databases, and microservices.

-- Micro Focus StormRunner (TRUEAPI) is an SaaS-based, Cloud computing load and performance testing solution
+- Micro Focus StormRunner (TRUEAPI) is an SaaS-based, Cloud computing load and performance testing solution.

 - Micro Focus LoadRunner (MQTT/CoAP) is arguably the best known and industry-leading load testing software tool.
-It helps you analyze and prevent application performance problems and detects
+It helps you analyze and prevent application performance problems and detects them.

 - Locust Paho Testing Utilities are a collection of Python code and tools to help test MQTT clients and brokers.

 - Check-MQTT is a Nagios/Icinga plugin for checking connectivity to an MQTT broker Or with –readonly monitor an MQTT application.
-It can also check the status of MQTT clients maintaining the status on an MQTT broker.
+It can also check the status of MQTT clients, maintaining the status on an MQTT broker.